Main Content

 A nonlinear ARX model consists of model regressors and an output function.
 The output function contains one or more mapping objects, one for each model output.
 Each mapping object can include a linear and a nonlinear function that act on the model regressors to give the model output and a fixed offset for that output.
 This block diagram represents the structure of a single-output nonlinear ARX model in a simulation scenario.

 Regressor block is on the left.
 Output function is on the right.
 Output function block contains, from top to bottom, Offset, Nonlinear Function, and Linear Function.
-The inputs to the Regressor block are system input u and the output of the output function y.
+The inputs to the Regressor block are system input u and the output of the Output Function block y.

 The software computes the nonlinear ARX model output y in two stages: